Can Magnesium And Melatonin Be Taken Together

 To minimize potential side effects, start with low doses of each supplement and gradually increase as needed.
 If you experience any side effects, reduce the dose or discontinue use.

-It's important to talk to your doctor or pharmacist before taking magnesium and melatonin, especially if you're taking any medications or have any underlying health conditions.
+make sure to talk to your doctor or pharmacist before taking magnesium and melatonin, especially if you're taking any medications or have any underlying health conditions.
 They can help you determine if these supplements are safe for you and whether they may interact with any medications you're taking.

 FAQ

 Q: Can I take magnesium and melatonin every night?
 A: Yes, magnesium and melatonin can generally be taken every night for short-term use.
-However, it's best to consult with a healthcare professional for long-term use to ensure it's appropriate for your individual needs and health conditions.
+Still, it's best to consult with a healthcare professional for long-term use to ensure it's appropriate for your individual needs and health conditions.

 Q: What's the best time to take magnesium and melatonin together?
 A: The best time to take them is about 30-60 minutes before you plan to go to sleep.
 This allows both supplements to begin working as you prepare for bed.